top of page

 What is an IEP?

-An Individualized Education Program is a legal document that outlines the specific specialized instruction, measurable goals, and essential accommodations a student requires to reach their full potential within their unique learning environment.
+An Individualized Education Program (IEP) is a legal document that outlines the specific specialized instruction, measurable goals, and essential accommodations a student requires to reach their full potential within their unique learning environment.

 What is a 504 Plan?